Dissolution of Czechoslovakia: Economy

-The dissolution had some negative impact on the two economies, especially in 1993, as traditional links were severed to accommodate the bureaucracy of international trade, but the impact was considerably less than expected by many people.

 A customs union between the Czech Republic and Slovakia remained in place from the dissolution until 1 May 2004, when both countries entered the European Union (EU).

-Many Czechs hoped that dissolution would quickly start an era of high economic growth in the Czech Republic, which no longer had to sponsor the "less-developed Slovakia".
-Similarly, others looked forward to an independent unexploited Slovakia that might become a new "economic tiger".

 According to The Prague Post, "Slovak GDP reached 95 percent of the Czech GDP, and it is likely to draw level with it.
 The Slovak gross national product (GNP), which includes citizens' incomes abroad and deducts the money multinational companies move out of the country, is higher than the Czech one.
 Old-age pensions are more or less at the same level in both countries, and the consumption per capita is slightly higher in Slovakia.
 However, salaries are 10 percent lower on average in Slovakia than in the Czech Republic".

-However, Martin Filko, the head of the Institute of Financial Policy of the Slovak Finance Ministry, pointed out that Slovakia is among the EU countries whose salaries form the lowest portion of their GDP.
-In other words, some of people's incomes come from sources other than their main employment, which reduces the real difference between the Czech and the Slovak salaries.

-Until 2005, the GDPs of the two countries were growing at a similar rate.
-However, from 2005 to 2008, the Slovak economy grew faster than the Czech economy.